cdl-geneseo/geneseo-dictionary/U/Uggo.md

 # Uggo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Uggo

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) An ugly person.
 Popularized by the TV show &quot;Scrubs.&quot;